 If you are seeking employment in any of the remaining 39 states or the District of Columbia, an employer is permitted to deny your application based on your credit history.
 Additionally, in the 11 states where bans on credit history discrimination exist, there are exceptions.
 For example, if you are applying for a job at a financial institution in one of the 11 states, your credit history may prevent you from getting the job.

 In every state and for all positions, employers are required to let applicants know if their credit history will be checked.
 When a prospective employer intends to check your credit, they must get your written permission before doing so.
-You do have the right to refuse a credit check by an employer; however, if you risk not being hired for the job.
+You do have the right to refuse a credit check by an employer; however, you do risk not being hired for the job.

 What employers see when they check your credit